kontent-ai/smart-link/README.md

 #### Next.js

-In order to use the plugin with the Next.js framework you can either initialize it separately on each page or initialize it once for the whole application using the `_app.jsx` file.
-Do not forget to `destroy()` plugin for it to work properly.
+In order to use the SDK with the Next.js framework you can either initialize it separately on each page or initialize it once for the whole application using the `_app.jsx` file.
+Do not forget to `destroy()` SDK for it to work properly.

 ```js
 // _app.jsx